Normally a study in contrasts, paint companies’ 2022 colors of the year are pretty much the same

 This year, something funny happened.
 Many brands — including heavyweights Benjamin Moore, Sherwin-Williams, PPG, and Behr — landed in the same corner of the paint deck: a leafy, muted green-gray.
 Commonly associated with healing and serenity, the blended gender-neutral hue draws on natural elements such as pebbles, grasses, succulents and sea glass to achieve a certain restorative balance.

 “In all the years I’ve been working on this program, this is the first time anyone else has even come close [to picking the same shade],” said Kelly Sinatra, a representative for Benjamin Moore.
-Their pick, October Mist 1495, is a meditative sage green inspired by the stem of a flower.
+The company’s pick, October Mist 1495, is a meditative sage green inspired by the stem of a flower.
 “We find out what the other brands chose when everyone else does,” she added.
 “And yeah, we were shocked.”

 Sue Wadden, director of color marketing for Sherwin-Williams, heard whispers over the summer that a competing brand had ended up in the same territory as their selection, a Zen shade called Evergreen Fog 9130.
 But she didn’t expect it to spread much further.

 “At first, we were like ‘Dang it, come on!
-Why does it have to be so close?’” she said.
-“Then, another rolled in, and another, and we were like, ‘Oh, wow, so this is actually happening.’”
+Why does it have to be so close?’ ” she said.
+“Then, another rolled in, and another, and we were like, ‘Oh, wow, so this is actually happening.’ ”

 Although there are always common thematic elements — most of the 2021 colors shared a certain reserved optimism, for example — rarely is there any real overlap.
 So what inspired so many companies to go green for 2022?
 The prevailing theory is that a prolonged period in which we all followed similar routines — working from home, eating outside, swapping long-distance vacations for long, scenic drives — ignited a global conversation around the importance of mental health.